Thai baht: 1902–1925 (Series 1), Rama V and Rama VI era

-Series 1
+Series 1 - Uniface Series

 Series 1 was chosen due to the series which precedes this were non-decimal.
-Series 1 banknotes was the first series to be produced by Thomas De La Rue & Company Limited.
+Series 1 banknotes was the first series to be produced by De La Rue.
 In 1900, Charles James Rivett Carnac, a Royal Treasury Ministry advisor proposed that the Siamese baht followed the issuances of banknotes followed the British standard.
 The banknote department was established quickly thereafter.
 The main characteristic of this series was that the notes were one-sided and multilingual, containing Chinese, Malay (in Jawi script), and Latin scripts.
 It was also the last series to use the term "tical" to refer to the Thai baht and the largest in term of size of the circulated notes.